AI-Hypercomputer/xpk/docs/usage/tpu7x/recipes/reservation_gcs_bucket_recipe.md

 Before you start, complete the following steps:

+* Make sure that you have XPK and its prerequisites installed by following instructions found [here](/docs/installation.md).
 * Ensure you have a Google Cloud project with billing enabled.
 * Get access to TPU7x.
 For more information, contact your account team.
 * Ensure the account you're using with XPK has the roles listed in the [XPK GitHub repository](https://github.com/AI-Hypercomputer/xpk/blob/main/docs/permissions.md).